History of the Armée de l'Air in the colonies (1939–1962)

+This article deals with the history of the French air force in colonial territories from World War II to the post-colonial period.

 Indochina (1939–1940)

 The outbreak of the war in Europe in September 1939 did not immediately affect the status of the Armée de l'Air in French Indochina because it had the task of defending a wide area of Southeast Asia, including the future Laos, Cambodia and Vietnam.
 And yet its array of airplanes seemed inadequate to perform any kind of real defense against any incursion by an enemy, because there were less than 100 airplanes available to it, all obsolescent or obsolete.
 In September 1931, Japan invaded and occupied Manchuria.
 This was an area of northeast China, which encompassed the provinces of Jilin, Liaoning and Heilongjiang.
 Nearly six whole years later, in July 1937, the Second Sino-Japanese War had begun.
 As yet, the French colonial authorities were hoping that the Japanese would not be brazen enough to take on the might of a European power.
 However, it became increasingly likely after the German invasion of Poland in September 1939, since Japan was part of the Axis alliance and thus Germany's ally.

 On September 26, 1940, Japanese troops landed in Haiphong, violating a cease-fire which had been signed only the previous day.
 From the middle of the following month, the French became heavily involved in repelling Japanese army assaults.